CAMPAIGNERS in Hawkwell are pushing for an evening bus service to go through their village.

-“Southend Hospital is now having more evening appointments, which means that Hawkwell residents have no public transport to get them there and back.”
+“Southend Hospital is now having more evening appointments, which means that Hawkwell residents have no public transport to get them

 Mr James said he wanted a six-month trial of switching one of the evening 7 buses to be an 8.
 Hockley Residents’ Association also support the proposal.

 Rochford North county councillor Tracey Chapman said she would support an extra service for Hawkwell and Clements Hall but not if it involved a cut in the number 7 service for people in Ashingdon.

 She said: “I would not be happy with any service having an adverse impact on current users.

 “But I will see if there is anything I can do to persuade Arriva and the county council that a new service could be viable.”